Mastercard-Gateway/simplify-shopping/README.md

 Simplify Shopping Website Template
 ==================================

-This website template is an example to help developers start building a simple shopping website using Simplify Commerce by MasterCard to accept payments.
+This Website Template is an example to help developers start building a simple Shopping Website using Simplify Commerce by MasterCard to accept payments.

 This example shows a cupcake shop named 'Simplify Cake' with three products on the menu.